 A basic question like this quickly measures how familiar you are with Tableau.
 Know and memorize definition-type questions like this.
 The data types include:

-Data preparation and validation questions are used to assess your ability to work through challenges in data quality and processing.
+Data preparation and validation questions assess your ability to overcome challenges in data quality and processing.

 Walk the interview through your data validation process.
 You might include preparing a data validation report, which reveals why the data failed.
-Next, you might discuss how you would analyze this data, and also strategies for working with missing data, like deletion, single imputation, mean/median/mode imputation, etc.
+Next, you might discuss how you would analyze this data and strategies for working with missing data, like deletion, single imputation, mean/median/mode imputation, etc.

 A question like this quickly assesses your experience working with data processing.
-Step 1 might be something like gathering stakeholder input and understanding the goals of the visualization.
+Step 1 might involve gathering stakeholder input and understanding the goals of the visualization.
 Then, you might include steps like:

 Prepare for two types of case questions: General access questions and business case studies.
-General data visualization cases ask you why you might choose a particular design given a data type or scenario.
-More advanced business case study questions propose a business scenario, and ask you how you would design a visualization for that scenario.
+General data visualization cases ask why you might choose a particular design given a data type or scenario.
+More advanced business case study questions propose a business scenario and ask how you would design a visualization for that scenario.

-A scatter plot is a type of chart that’s used to show correlation between two or more variables.
-Typically, it’s best used when there isn’t a time element, and can help to show the relationship between the variables, e.g. positive, negative or no correlation.
-For example, a scatter plot would be an effective choice to show the relationship between height and weight.
+A scatter plot is a type of chart used to show the correlation between two or more variables.
+It’s best used when there isn’t a time element and can help show the relationship between the variables, e.g., positive, negative, or no correlation.
+For example, a scatter plot would effectively show the relationship between height and weight.

 Many visualization case studies will look like this: You’ll be provided with a scenario and sample data sets, and then you must sketch a dashboard on the fly.
 With visualization case studies:

-After you’ve gathered information, you can move to sketching out dashboard layouts to effectively display the data..
+After you’ve gathered information, you can move to sketch out dashboard layouts to display the data effectively.

 After answering data visualization interview questions, a common practice is to perform a portfolio walk-through.
 You might go project by project through the portfolio, or you may be asked to highlight a few of your favorite projects.